 Our driver passed the “verification” test and it was a short drive to the Hilton DoubleTree in Oysterbay (a highbrow area of Dar es Salaam).
 When we got to the Hilton, we were welcomed with a cool refreshing drink and warm, supposedly freshly baked cookies.
 I thought this was a really cool touch despite me thinking that the cookies were rather tasteless.
 We stayed in a room on the Hilton floor although I am not quiet sure what privilege this floor provided as opposed to other guest rooms/floors.
 The room was a good size and the bed was very comfortable perhaps slightly on the soft side.
 The highlights of the hotel were the food (heavenly) and the surrounding.
 The ambience was really good and you could feel and see the classiness of the hotel.
 Check out the video tour of the Hilton DoubleTree, Dar es Salaam and our room here.

-We didn’t do much touring of Dar es Salaam on our first visit due to circumstance (my colleague, a local, that was supposed to show us what the city had to offer was away on a business trip and we were too tired to brave the city ourselves).
-The next day we had to abandon our plan to see a bit more of the city as we had to rush to the airport after realising that we had miscalculated the flight check in and boarding times.
+We didn’t do much in Dar es Salaam on our first visit due to circumstance- my colleague, a local, that was supposed to show us what the city had to offer was away on a business trip and we were too tired to brave the city ourselves.
+The next day we had to rush to the airport after realising that we had miscalculated the flight check in and boarding times.
 The traffic encountered on our way to the airport helped graduate our rush to a panic.
 Thankfully, we got to the airport on time.